aravindvrajeev/aravindvrajeev/README.md

   # Hi, I'm Aravind

-I am transitioning into data analysis with a background in Information Technology and urban analytics.
+I am transitioning into data analysis with a background in information technology and urban analytics.

-I have experience working at the intersection of data and policy at the National Institute of Urban Affairs.
-I worked with large urban datasets, including built-up density and Degree of Urbanization data, using GIS tools to identify patterns in urban growth and support research and policy insights.
+I have experience working at the intersection of data and policy at the National Institute of Urban Affairs, where I analysed large urban and spatial datasets to support research and policy insights.

 ---

-## 🔧 Skills
+## Skills

 - Python
 - SQL